HRR47-FEC-Burke/seller-reviews-proxy/README.md

 # seller-reviews-proxy
-The proxy for the seller reviews component.
+A proxy server to serve the ReBurke modules for a listing page.

 ## Related Projects